Rezső Seress

-Biography
+Early life

 Rezső Seress lived most of his life in poverty in Budapest, from where, being Jewish, he was taken to a labor camp by the Nazis during the Second World War.
 He survived the camp and after employment in the theatre and the circus, where he was a trapeze artist, he concentrated on songwriting and singing after an injury.
 Seress taught himself to play the piano with only one hand.
 He composed many songs, including Fizetek főúr (Waiter, bring me the bill), Én úgy szeretek részeg lenni (I love being drunk), and a song for the Hungarian Communist Party to commemorate the chain bridge crossing the river in Budapest, Újra a Lánchídon (Again on the chain bridge).

 His most famous composition is Szomorú Vasárnap ("Gloomy Sunday"), written in 1933, which gained infamy as it became associated with a spate of suicides.

-Seress felt a strong loyalty to Hungary, and one reason for his poverty while having a world-famous song was that he never wished to go to the USA to collect his royalties, instead staying as pianist at the Kispipa restaurant in his home town.
+Seress felt a strong loyalty to Hungary, and one reason for his poverty while having a world-famous song was that he never wished to go to the USA to collect his royalties, instead staying as pianist at the Kispipa restaurant in his hometown.
 This restaurant had a pipe stove at the centre of its dining room and was remarkably cold for a restaurant.
 The place was a favourite of prostitutes, musicians, bohemian spirits and the Jewish working class.

 As his fame began to wane, along with his loyalty to the communist party, Seress plunged into depression.
 Though he himself survived the Nazi forced labour in the Ukraine, his mother didn't, which intensified his gloom.

+Death

 Seress committed suicide in Budapest in January 1968; he survived jumping out of a window, but later in the hospital, he choked himself to death with a wire.

+Legacy

 His obituary in The New York Times mentions the notorious reputation of "Gloomy Sunday":